 Distinctive Features.
 Beyond coursework the opportunity to participate in research is available to students in the department.
-Current research opportunities include thin film superconductivity, astronomy and experimental nuclear/atomic physics.
+Current research opportunities include astrophysics studying Titan's as well as Earth's climate models, and astronomy using our observatory.
 Internships and summer research programs (both on campus and NSF sponsored programs at other institutions) are available and encouraged.
 Students are encouraged to participate in an off-campus program during the junior or senior year.